TruffleWolf/Nuclear-Option-Music-Replacer/README.md

 - **[BepInEx](https://github.com/BepInEx/BepInEx/releases)**

-- To create music packs you will also need **[Unity 2022.3.6f1](https://unity.com/releases/editor/archive)** and some form of audio conversion software.

 ---

 ## Installation

 After installing BepInEx into the game, extract the **[latest release](https://github.com/TruffleWolf/Nuclear-Option-Music-Replacer/releases/)** into your BepInEx/plugins folder.
-Music packs go into the mod folder alongside the plugin.
+Music goes into the relevant folder alongside the plugin.
+Currently .wav, .ogg, and .mp3 are supported.

 For help creating music packs, please see **[this tutorial](https://github.com/TruffleWolf/Nuclear-Option-Music-Replacer/blob/main/Documents/PackCreation.md)**.